d-lord/d-lord.github.io/_posts/2017-12-22-auscert-for-non-techies.md

 thumbnail: "/assets/confused-cat.jpg"
 ---

-_Context: Dad was complaining that the [AusCERT Week in Review](https://www.auscert.org.au/blog/2017-12-22-auscert-week-review-22nd-december-2017) is hard to read._
+_Context: Dad was complaining that the [AusCERT Week in Review](https://www.auscert.org.au/blog/2017-12-22-auscert-week-review-22nd-december-2017) is hard to read.
+Don't take this too seriously.
+This writing reflects my personal opinions and not necessarily those of my employer._

 Hi nerds,